sis-cmdb/sis-ui/README.md

 # Building

+Bower is required to build.
+Be sure to `npm install -g bower`.
+Once installed, you can `bower install`, which will pull down the required dependencies for the UI.

 Prior to building, run `npm install`.
 If the git protocol (9418/tcp) access to github.com is blocked, run `git config --global url."https://".insteadOf git://` and re-run `npm install`.